interledger/interledger-rs/docs/CONTRIBUTING.md

 ## Pull Requests
 We welcome pull requests (PRs) that address reported issues.
 You can find appropriate issues by `bug` or `help-wanted` labels.
 To avoid multiple PRs for a single issue, please let us know that you are working on it by a comment for the issue.
 Also we recommend to make discussions on the issue of how to address the issue, methodology towards the resolution or the architecture of your code, in order to avoid writing inefficient or inappropriate code.

 Please follow the instruction below when making pull requests.
+These will be checked by our PR CI process where applicable, so don't worry about getting it wrong.

 - Make sure that your branch is forked from the latest `master` branch.
 - Make sure that you wrote tests, ran it and the results were all green (required to pass CI).